-In Figures~\ref{fig:AD-sim1-comparisons-n_t} to ~\ref{fig:AD-sim1-comparisons-regularization-2nd} we showcase examples of the operators retrieved for the different strategies.
-It is clear that the operators overall values change significantly when stronger restriction are in place, leading to worse performance.
+It is clear that the operators overall values change significantly when stronger restrictions are in place, leading to a decay in performance.
 Similarly (well) performing operators differ mostly in terms of the noise level, not the average values.
 The problem of the non-uniqueness of the operator is nonetheless here clearly illustrated, similarly to what was discussed for the NN case in~\ref{app:discussion_non_uniqueness}.

 For the main body of the paper we decided to use the model regularized with respect to the first derivative and $\lambda_{reg}=10^{-5}$ (highest value that does not degrade performance) which corresponds to the one in the central column of Figure~\ref{fig:AD-sim1-comparisons-regularization-1st}.